 200 Chase Building

 Helen Van Houten has an A.A.S degree in Individualized Studies – Accounting from SUNY Delhi.
-She started at SUNY Oneonta in September 1997 and has been with the (formerly) Physical Education Department/(now) Department of Sport & Exercise Sciences ever since.
+She started at SUNY Oneonta in September 1997 and has been with the (formerly) Physical Education Department/(now) Department of Sport and Exercise Sciences ever since.
 She has twice been recognized by SUNY Oneonta’s Employee Recognition Program for Sustained Excellence in Performance, an award given to those who have consistently demonstrated excellence at their jobs for a minimum of five years.